Demonikki/self-testing/README.md

 3. Open Postman.
 You'll need an account, but you can use your Google account to sign up.

 4. Now you can issue GET and POST requests.
+The database of currency exchange values is already populated.
 Below are some sample requests with some input that you can use:

+To perform a currency conversion: